frblo/rustwell/README.md

 # rustwell

-Like *fountain*, but written in *Rust* and it works *well*.
+Like *Fountain*, but written in *Rust* and it works *well*.

-Rustwell is a tool for creating formatted screen- and stageplays, based on [fountain](https://fountain.io/).
-Rustwell is both a parser and compiler crate for *fountain*, but also contains a CLI tool for parsing and exporting formatted documents from *fountain* script.
+Rustwell is a tool for creating formatted screen- and stageplays, based on [Fountain](https://fountain.io/).
+Rustwell is both a parser and compiler crate for *Fountain*, but also contains a CLI tool for parsing and exporting formatted documents from *Fountain* script.

 ## Usage